 Again, find the cause(s) of

-stress & remove it.
+stress & remove or fix it.
 If yours is a case of

 transportation stress (you just bought a new fish &

 introduction to it's new home stressed it) and only a couple

 spots have appeared on the new fish...I would not worry.